-Container shipping companies such as Vital Worldwide Logistics facilitates the movement of everything from toys to pharmaceuticals.
-Notably, Vital Worldwide Logistics has working relationships with global container ship owners and operators.
+Container shipping companies such as Maximum Freight facilitates the movement of everything from toys to pharmaceuticals.
+Notably, Maximum Freight has working relationships with global container ship owners and operators.
 These shipping containers drive the global economy.
 The world’s container ports use mechanization to streamline the on-loading and off-loading processes.

 Without these container shipping companies, goods would not reach markets in a timely fashion.
 Manufacturers and distributors would need to contact different vendors and arrange for ships.
 Buyers and sellers would need to know several different trade schemes.
 Presently, tariffs are in the news.
 As such, buyers and sellers alike would need to know a plethora of regulations.

 We do this for you and take the headache away from you.
 Additionally, we know the laws and regulations for each stop your freight or goods travels through.
 Today, everything is mechanized, creating a complex set of schedules and deadlines.
 As a leading container shipping company, we take on this complexity.
 Your freight will arrive on time and undamaged.

 By the Numbers

 Container shipping capacity is measured using the Twenty-foot Equivalent Unit (TEU).
 As such, the World Bank noted 48.4 million TEUs travels the shipping routes in 2015.
 Consequently, this number is a few years old so it is probably higher for 2019.